prathmesh099/assignment-kratin/README.md

 # assignment-kratin

 Our application is designed as a comprehensive Health and Wellness Hub specifically tailored to meet the needs of seniors, aged 65 and above.
-It encompasses a range of features and functionalities aimed at promoting physical health, cognitive well-being, social interaction, and access to healthcare resources.
+It encompasses a range of features and functionalities aimed at promoting cognitive well-being, and access to healthcare resources.

 Features: